Vinodhini

-Vinodhini is an Indian actress, who has appeared in Tamil, Malayalam and Kannada films and Tamil serials.
-Beginning her acting career as a child artist, she went on to play lead and supporting roles before acting in television series as well.
+Vinodhini, also known by her other stage name, Shwetha, is an Indian actress, who has appeared in Tamil, Malayalam and Kannada films and Tamil serials.
+Beginning her acting career as a child artist, she went on to become one of the popular actress of 90's .apart from lead she also played supporting roles before acting in television series as well.
 She was credited as Shwetha in Kannada films.